SiyingL/SiyingL.github.io/_pages/about.md

 # Hello,

 I am an Economist with Amazon Inc. I received my PhD in Economics from University of Virginia in 2018.
-I am a curious learner who keep improving kills in econometrics, experiment design and evaluation, programing, sourdough making and problem solving.
+I am a curious learner who keeps improving skills in econometrics, experiment design and evaluation, programing, sourdough making and problem solving.

 **Contact:**